White Sturgeon

 Distribution

-White Sturgeon are the largest freshwater fish in North America.
-There are historical records of fish as large as 610 cm, although it is now rare to encounter fish larger than 200 cm in Californian waters.
-The average White Sturgeon captured in the Delta in recent years is approximately 109 cm.
+White Sturgeon are the largest fish that can be found in freshwater in North America.
+There are historical records of fish as large as 610 cm (20 ft), although it is now rare to encounter fish larger than 200 cm (6.5 ft) in Californian waters.
+The average White Sturgeon captured in the Delta in recent years is approximately 109 cm (3.6 ft).
 As with all Acipenserids, White Sturgeon are long-lived.
 The oldest fish on record was 103 years old at the time of capture, but most fish in the Delta are now believed to be less than 20 years old.
-Age at first reproduction is approximately 10-16 years old, with males maturing earlier and at a smaller size than females.
+Age at first reproduction is approximately 10-19 years old, with males maturing earlier and at a smaller size than females.
 Females produce an average of 5648 eggs per kilogram of body weight, and a 60 inch individual averages over 200,000 eggs.
-Males may spawn every two years, whereas females spawn every 2-4 years.
-Adults migrate from the estuary into the river in winter, spawn from February to June, and return to the Delta after spawning.
+White Sturgeon in California spawn every 1-2 years for males and every 2-4 years for females.
+Adults migrate from the estuary into the river starting in December, spawn from February to June, and return to the Delta after spawning.
 The early life of White Sturgeon in the wild is still not well understood and in need of continued research.
 Current evidence indicates that dispersed, fertilized eggs settle to the bottom and stick hard surfaces.
 Eggs hatch into the larval stage after about 12 days.
 The newly hatched larvae swim actively for several days before settling to the bottom.
-Juveniles move rapidly down-river in their first year, taking up residence in the freshwater region of the estuary.
+Juveniles move rapidly down-river, taking up residence in the freshwater region of the estuary.
 As adults, White Sturgeon move throughout the San Francisco Bay Estuary, occasionally making forays into coastal waters.

 Threats

-The primary spawning habitat of Sacramento-San Joaquin White Sturgeon is a short reach of middle Sacramento River, with some additional spawning occurring in the San Joaquin River, so the species is vulnerable to habitat loss and climate change that might degrade or destroy those areas.
+The primary spawning habitat of Sacramento-San Joaquin White Sturgeon is a short reach of the middle Sacramento River, with some additional spawning occurring in the San Joaquin River, so the species is vulnerable to habitat loss and climate change that might degrade or destroy those areas.
 Other factors that threaten White Sturgeon include entrainment of early life stages into water diversions, contaminants from pollution and terrestrial runoff, and poaching and illegal fishing for meat and eggs.
+In 2022, a Harmful Algal Bloom was responsible for the deaths of over 850 sturgeon in San Francisco Bay.

-White Sturgeon are not state or federally listed, but they are categorized as a state Species of Special Concern.
-Further details about the status of the species and the fishery can be found online in the CDFW White Sturgeon Enhanced Status Report(opens in new tab).
+Further details about the species can be found online in the CDFW White Sturgeon Enhanced Status Report(opens in new tab).
 The American Fisheries Society considers the survival of sturgeon to be dependent on conservation measures taken to protect them.